Charles James (designer): Personal life

 In 1954, James married Nancy Lee Gregory from Kansas, 20 years his junior.
 They had a son and daughter.
 After the birth of their son, James produced a children's collection.
 The marriage dissolved in 1961.

 In 1964, he moved to the Hotel Chelsea where he had three sixth-floor rooms for his work space, office, and apartment.
 James died in 1978 of bronchial pneumonia.

 Legacy

 Influence on fashion designers

 According to Harold Koda, former curator-in-chief at The Costume Institute, James "transformed fashion design".
 James inspired many designers, including Christian Dior, who said he was "the greatest talent of my generation".
 Dior credited James with inspiring The New Look.

 Museum exhibitions

 The Brooklyn Museum presented "The Genius of Charles James" from October 1982 to January 1983.

 The Chicago History Museum exhibited "Charles James: Genius Deconstructed" between October 2011 and April 2012.

-In 2014, James's work was the subject of the opening exhibition of the Metropolitan Museum of Art's Anna Wintour Costume Center entitled "Charles James: Beyond Fashion".
+In 2014, James's work was the subject of the opening exhibition of the Metropolitan Museum of Art's newly renovated Anna Wintour Costume Center entitled "Charles James: Beyond Fashion".
 At a preview of the exhibit, Elettra Wiedemann modeled a replica of the "Four-Leaf Clover" ballgown.

 In July 2014, longtime friend R. Couri Hay shared sketches by James, along with stories and anecdotes about the late designer with New York Magazine.